Nico-Posateri/c-playstation-demo/README.md

 The PlayStation 1 model SCPH-1000 was released in Japan on December 3, 1994.
 This was the first commercial unit, featuring an S-video port, parallel I/O ports, and RCA connectors, all of which would be removed in subsequent revisions.

 ![Sony-PlayStation-SCPH-1000-Motherboard-Top](https://github.com/user-attachments/assets/8cb815a8-15d8-4397-beae-d0bf6497feb8)
+<sup>A simple overview of key components on the PS1's motherboard.</sup>

 - **CPU**: 32-bit R3000A MIPS, 33.86 MHz (manufactured by LSI)
   - 32 general-purpose registers